raphaeltony/HealthAssistant/README.md

 An app which, when asked a query regarding an illness, will reply with its corresponding medicines.
 The app is built like a chat in which you one can converse with the 'assistant'.
 This tutorial focuses only on the frontend part ie. building only the app and not setting up the backend server.
-It is built on Windows machine hence supports Android as of now
+It is built on Windows machine hence supports Android as of now.

+### NOTE :
+I've made a version 2 of the app using React Native Gifted Chat.
+Check it out by changing the branch

 ## Pre-requisites
 - You will need Node, the React Native command line interface, Python2, a JDK, and Android Studio.
 If you haven't installed these, follow the steps in the "Build Projects with Native Code" tab of :